← Back to Stories

 Sydney Morning Herald

-• Fazal allegedly passed on threats to YouTuber Jordan Shanks (FriendlyJordies) in 2024, but police took no action; Fazal denied wrongdoing at the time.
+• Fazal allegedly passed on threats to YouTuber Jordan Shanks (FriendlyJordies) in 2024, warning him to remove a video critical of the Alameddines; police received a report but took no action.

 The Guardian

-• ABC Managing Director Hugh Marks confirmed Fazal’s termination during Senate estimates, stating the investigation’s findings led to his dismissal without detailing specifics.
+• ABC Managing Director Hugh Marks confirmed Fazal’s termination during Senate estimates on May 28, 2026, stating the investigation’s findings led to his dismissal without detailing specifics.

-• Marks referenced the ABC’s caution following the unlawful termination of Antoinette Lattouf’s employment in 2025, emphasizing the need for rigorous investigations.
+• Marks referenced the ABC’s caution following the unlawful termination of Antoinette Lattouf’s employment in the federal court, emphasizing adherence to process.

-• Fazal’s lawyer, Rebekah Giles, stated in October 2025 that Fazal believed he had his manager’s approval for the podcast interview.
+• A lawyer for Fazal, Rebekah Giles, stated in October 2025 that Fazal believed he had his manager’s approval for the podcast and denied Naumenko’s allegations.

 ABC News

-• The Guardian and ABC mention Fazal’s manager initially endorsed the podcast based on information provided, but the SMH adds that the endorsement was later withdrawn after the first episode aired with gambling ads, without clarifying if this was due to the manager’s discretion or higher-level approval.
+• The ABC’s initial statement in October 2025 said Fazal’s manager endorsed the podcast based on the information provided, but final approval was withdrawn after the episode aired with gambling ads.

 Source Articles